CloudCannon/hugo-starter/content/blog/data-files.md

   date: 2025-05-06T11:18:38+12:00
   author: T Richardson
   image: /images/blog/pexels-cottonbro.jpg
-  image_alt: >-
-    A side-on profile of someone working on a laptop with a phone in their hand, and a coffee next to them.
+  image_alt: Someone writing a todo list in a notebook.
+Next to them on the table is a coffee and a small plant.
+Seen from the POV of the writer.
 tags:
   - seo
   - inputs